ThomasDeb/ThomasDeb.github.io/_pages/publications.md

 Preprints
 --------------
-{% for post in site.publications reversed%}
+{% for post in site.publications%}
 	{% if post.category contains 'preprint' %}
 		{% include archive-single.html %}
 	{% endif %}